-As a product of a not-for profit institute within the University of South Florida, the Atlas is funded through contracts with a variety of agencies.
+As a non-profit entity within the University of South Florida, nearly all support for the Herbarium is procured via external funding.
 We are therefore subject to inevitable fluctuations of interest and economics by these agencies who cannot guarantee our continued maintenance.
-You can help, however, because the Institute for Systematic Botany is eligible to receive donations via the USF Foundation.
-Your valued contribution will help fund the mission of the ISB and the continuation of the Atlas of Florida Plants website.
-If you are interested in making a tax-deductible donation, please contact Richard P. Wunderlin, ISB Director, at email@example.com
+You can help, however, because we are eligible to receive donations via the USF Foundation.
+Your valued contribution will help fund the mission of the USF Herbarium and the continuation of the Atlas of Florida Plants website.
+We rely upon this support to fund student research, field and lab work, and to purchase all curatorial supplies.

-or send a check made payable to the USF Foundation and mail it to:
+1) To send a check, make it payable to the USF Foundation and mail it to:

 Department of Cell Biology, Microbiology and Molecular Biology

 2) To use a credit card, go to this link http://usf.edu/ua/FUND?fund=420310 to select the "420310 Cooley Botanical Research Fund".
 The Cooley Fund honors George Cooley, the founder of the USF Herbarium and close friend of the first USF president, John S. Allen.